Luke 3-4

 22 Everyone was talking about Jesus.
 They were surprised at the good way in which he spoke.
 They said to each other, ‘We know that he is only Joseph's son.’

 23 Jesus then said to them, ‘Now you will tell me the proverb, “Doctor, make yourself well!”
-You will also say, “We have heard that you did many surprising things in Capernaum.
+You will also say, “We have heard that you did many miracles in Capernaum.
 This is your home town, so do the same things here!”
-24 I tell you this: People do not accept a prophet of God who comes from their own town.
+24 I tell you this.
+People do not accept a prophet of God who comes from their own town.

 25 What I tell you is true.
 There were many widows in the country of Israel when Elijah was alive.
 At that time, it did not rain for three and a half years.
 So people were very hungry in all the country.
 26 But God did not send Elijah to help a widow in Israel.
 Instead, God sent Elijah to the country called Sidon.
 There he helped a widow in a place called Zarephath.

-27 Here is another example: When God's prophet Elisha was alive, there were many people in Israel with a bad disease of the skin.
+27 Here is another example.
+When God's prophet Elisha was alive, there were many people in Israel with a bad skin disease.
 But God did not make any of them well.
 Instead, he made a man well who was from the country called Syria.
 That man was called Naaman.’

 28 The people in the meeting place heard what Jesus said.
 They became very angry.
 29 They stood up and they made him leave the town.
 They took him to the top of the hill outside the town.
 They wanted to throw him over the edge to the bottom.
 30 But Jesus walked through the middle of the crowd and he went away.